roemvaar/cs_notes/docs/computer_systems/cpp.md

 ## Class - Constructor and Destructor

 Clearly, arranging code into classes and data into objects is a powerful organizing principle.
 Clearly also, dealing in classes and objects is inherently no less efficient than dealing with functions and data compared with C. Constructors and destructors, in C++, a constructor is a member function that is guaranteed to be called when an object is instantiated or created.
 This typically means that the compiler generates a constructor call at the point where the object is declared.
-Similarly, a destructor is guaranteed to be called when an object goes out of scope.So a constructor typically contains any initialization that an object needs and a destructor does any tidying up needed when an object is no longer needed.
+Similarly, a destructor is guaranteed to be called when an object goes out of scope.
+So a constructor typically contains any initialization that an object needs, and a destructor does any tidying up needed when an object is no longer needed.

 ## Templates